 For a traditional look, you can add molded aluminum benches.
 Soften the look of the bench with some pillows and garden flowers.

 Bench placement around a fire pit can be tricky.
 Too close and you’ll be too hot and too far away and what’s the point?
 The rule of thumb distance from the edge of the fire pit is no closer than three feet but no farther than four feet.

 So to keep safe just remember, for a wood-burning fire pit, make sure the edge of your chair is at least 30 inches away from the edge of the fire pit.
-For a gas fire pit, you can be closer in at approximately 24 inches.
+For a gas fire pit or fire pit table, you can be closer in at approximately 24 inches.